The first ionisation energy is the

 the 3s sub-shell.
 Aluminium

-in its chemical reaction will lose 3 electrons, these would be the
+in its chemical reactions will lose 3 electrons, these three electrons will be the

 noble gas configuration.
 Removing more

-electron will require removing the core inner electron
+electrons will require removing the inner core electrons

 and this will require much more energy.

-is removed the ion formed will have a noble
+is removed the sodium ion (Na+) formed will have a noble

-gas (np6) electron arrangement, in this case the noble gas
+gas (np6) electron configuration, in this case the noble gas

 will be neon.
 Removal

-of further electron will mean removing an electron
+of a further electron will mean removing an electron

 from the